ilhan007/ui5con-web-component/docs/4_Use_Token_in_Smart_Store_app.md

 <br>

-This is the **`Home`** page, providing an overview for Smart Store Manager and quick actions to manage the smart stores.
+- The **`Home`** page opens.
+It's providing an overview for Smart Store Manager and quick actions to manage the smart stores.

 <br>